Requests limits and allocations

 Requests in Microsoft Power Platform consist of various actions which a user makes across various products.
 At a high level, below is what constitute an API call:

-Microsoft Flow – all Microsoft Flow step actions
+Microsoft Power Automate – all Power Automate step actions

 Common Data Service – all CRUD operations, as well as special operations like “share” or “assign”.
 These can be from any client or application and using any endpoint SOAP or REST.
 These include but are not limited to plug-ins, async workflows, and custom controls making the above mentioned operations.